niranjankala/niranjankala.github.io/_posts/2024-04-25-dive-deep-unveiling-devexpress-splash-screen-in-your-winforms-app.md

 **Step 2: Installing DevExpress**

-To use the DevExpress controls and components in your Winforms project, you need to install the DevExpress NuGet package.
+You need to install the DevExpress NuGet package to use the DevExpress controls and components in your Winforms project.

 1. Right-click on your project in the Solution Explorer.
 2. Select "Manage NuGet Packages" from the context menu.